 Metric Measurement of Metric Why Metric is Important Average Loans Average total amount of our credit card and other loans during 2022, including any loans classified as held-for-sale.
-Total net principal credit losses for the calendar year 2022.
+Important indicator of the Company's growth and ability to generate new loans and accounts.
+Net Credit Loss (NCL) Total net principal credit losses for the calendar year 2022.
 Focuses management on quality underwriting, credit risk management and successful collection and recovery efforts.
-Shareholder (60%) PPNR is calculated by increasing/decreasing Income from continuing operations before income taxes by the net provision/release in Provision for credit losses.
+Shareholder Pretax Pre-provision Earnings (PPNR) (1) PPNR is calculated by increasing/decreasing Income from continuing operations before income taxes by the net provision/release in Provision for credit losses.
 PPNR is a non-GAAP financial measure and is reconciled to the most directly comparable GAAP measure included in our consolidated audited financial statements in Appendix A. Measures our results of operations before income taxes, excluding the volatility that can occur within Provision for credit losses.
 When used in concert with credit-related metrics like Net Credit Loss, PPNR provides additional clarity in understanding our results and trends.
 It is a key measure to track core earnings over time to demonstrate sustainable, profitable growth.
 Accordingly, PPNR is weighted at 3x other financial metrics within "Shareholder" category.
-Operating Leverage (1) The calendar year-over-year change in total revenue net, less the calendar year-over-year change in non-interest expense.
+(60%) Operating Leverage (1) The calendar year-over-year change in total revenue net, less the calendar year-over-year change in non-interest expense.
 Measures discipline around deployment of resources and expense control in relation to revenue growth, efficiency and value creation.
 It is an important indicator of profitable growth.
 ERM -% of Self-Identified Issues An issue is considered self-identified when sourced through one of various channels within the Company's Enterprise Risk Management (ERM) program.
-I Measures the success of our ERM program in proactively identifying and reporting potential issues impacting our risk tolerances.
+Measures the success of our ERM program in proactively identifying and reporting potential issues impacting our risk tolerances.
 Strong governance and proactive risk management are guiding principles of our company's strategy.
 ERM - Timely Remediation of Issues Measured based on the number of days between the opening of the applicable issues and remediation.
 Measures the success of our Enterprise Risk Management program in efficiently remediating issues that impact our risk tolerances.
 Strong governance and proactive risk management are guiding principles of our company's strategy.